SyedKabir-dataWorm/DataCleaning_DataExploration_StatisticalAnalysis/README.md

 • GS { Games Started, the number of games played as a starter.
 • MP { Minutes Played, regardless of overtime, each game has 48 minutes.
 • FG { Field Goals, all Field Goals including 2-Point Field Goals and 3-Point Field Goals.
-• FGA { Field Goal Attempts, the number of eld goal attempts, including 2-Point Field Goal Attempts and 3-Point Field Goal Attempts.
+• FGA { Field Goal Attempts, the number of field goal attempts, including 2-Point Field Goal Attempts and 3-Point Field Goal Attempts.
 • FG% { Field Goal Percentage, equals to FG
 • 3P { 3-Point Field Goals, the number of 3-Point Field Goals.
 A 3-point eld goal